Save Extra Cost & Increase Your ROI Buy Now

 After the meeting ends, the senior developer will sit with the development team and discuss all the issues, feedback, & changes suggested by the clients.
 And it's the senior developer's responsibility to ensure all the discussed problems get fixed and conduct a quick follow-up meeting with the clients.

-Write Code
+• Write Code

 Usually, the coding part is divided into different sectors for instance; units, modules, UX/UI design, frontend & backend, and also assigned to multiple developers for rapid output.
-In short, this phase is the most critical phase of the software development life cycle.
+In short, this phrase is the most critical phase of the software development life cycle.

 The complete cycle of software development life cycle methodology and software testing life cycle (STLC) will identify & measure whether or not the raw intended thinking of the client matches with the developed one.

-This testing session will continue till the developer improvises all the bugs, and the system gets stable, operating just like the client requires.
+In addition, the quality assurance team will also track down the bugs, irrelevant parts, or defects and will notify the developer.
+They will also do both manual & automated testing based on tools and scripts.
+And this testing session will continue till the developer improvises all the bugs, and the system gets stable, operating just like the client requires.

-Phase of Software Testing Life Cycle (STLC)
+Phrase of Software Testing Life Cycle (STLC)

 1. Requirement Analysis